mmcdermott/EventStreamGPT/README.md

 3. You can then use the `scripts/zeroshot.py` script to run a zero-shot evaluation via a Hydra config on that task labeler and any pre-trained model.

-## Examples

-You can see examples of this codebase at work via the tests.

 ## Testing

 EventStream code is tested in the global tests folder.
 These tests can be run via `python -m unittest` in the global directory.
 These tests are not exhaustive, particularly in covering the operation of EventStreamTransformer, but they are relatively comprehensive over core EventStreamData functionality.